tomfaulhaber/cl-format/README.markdown

 ## Common Lisp Format for Clojure ##

+### Pretty Printing ###

+**This is the pretty printing branch of cl-format**

+Pretty printing is under active development for cl-format.
+It doesn't do too much yet, but just wait, it'll be here before you know it.

+There's no doc yet.
+The general idea and core algorithms are those of the XP pretty printer included in Common Lisp, though the interface will be more Clojurey.

+It will be extensible and customizable in ways similar to the dispatch table mechanism in CL, but I haven't thought too hard about how that will work yet.

+### Overview ###
 cl-format is an implementation of the incredibly baroque Common Lisp format function as specified in [*Common Lisp the Language*, 2nd edition, Chapter 22](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node200.html#SECTION002633000000000000000).